-Most of us have been recipients of much indoctrination regarding the benefits of antioxidants, both for our health and our appearance.
-Eat your multi-colored vegetables, drink your freshly-obtained green juice, take your vitamins, and slather on expensive skin creams loaded with these nebulous molecules, and you will be fit, appear young, beautiful, active and healthy, right?
-With claims like these, it seemed inevitable that hair care products showcasing these materials would make their debut on the shelves of hair salons, health food stores, and drug stores, and of course, this is the case, especially in the natural market sector.
+Most of us have been recipients of much indoctrination regarding the benefits of antioxidants for our health and appearance.
+Eat vegetables, drink green juice, take vitamins, and slather on expensive skin creams loaded with these nebulous molecules.
+Then you will appear young, beautiful, active and healthy.
+Right?

 What is oxidative damage?

 In order to complete its outer shell of electrons, the free radical will attack adjacent molecules and abstract an electron from them, generating a new radical which is also unstable and seeks to “steal” an electron from its neighbors.
-This initiates a chain reaction, which is the basis of many polymerization reactions, but which can also be very destructive to living cells and systems.
-These free radicals can attack cell lipid layers, DNA, proteins, and many other essential structures, disrupting key biological processes and resulting in aging, decreased function, and pathological processes such as cancer.
+This initiates a chain reaction, which is the basis of many polymerization reactions.
+It can also be destructive to living cells and systems.

-Exposure to ultraviolet radiation is one frequent route for oxidative damage, where the sun’s rays penetrate the hair shaft and deplete the natural melanin resident in the cortex and also alter the protein structures of both the cuticle and cortex.
-Chemical processes, particularly bleaching and permanent dyeing are culprits in the depletion of natural melanin and creating substantial oxidative damage.
-Additionally, relaxers, perms, keratin treatments, and heat styling contribute to formation of free radicals, which attack both the lipids and the proteins in the cuticle structures.
-Exposure to ozone, pollutants, tobacco smoke, substances in our water, as well as radiation all add to the continual exposure to free radicals and their damaging processes.
+They attack both the lipids and the proteins in the cuticle structures.
+Exposure to ozone, pollutants, tobacco smoke, substances in our water--as well as radiation--all add to the continual exposure to free radicals and their damaging processes.
 Damage is pervasive and cumulative, and damaged hair becomes more porous and even more vulnerable to oxidative damage.
 For this reason, prevention and minimization are critical to preserve the health and beauty of hair.

 One common antioxidant is Vitamin E (α-Tocopherol), which donates an electron to an unstable free radical, rendering it stable, but becoming oxidized itself.
 However, rather than becoming a participant in the free radical chain reaction, the oxidized version of α-tocopherol is then either excreted or regenerated via reduction (hydrogen donation) by Vitamin C (ascorbic acid).